Patrickcxt/opendetection/README.md

 ./examples/objectdetector/od_load_dataset
 ```

-#### Example to using SSD to perform object detection on PascalVOC 2007
+#### Example of using SSD to perform object detection on PascalVOC 2007
 ```Shell
 cd build
 # prepare lmdb and files needed by ssd.